 Integrative omics to study gene expression regulation

-Our research activities also aim at studying the effects of recently described histone post-translational modifications (PTMs) on gene expression.
-We started such explorations in the context of mouse spermatogenesis (collaboration Julie Cocquet, Institut Cochin, Paris), a differentiation process in which Lys crotonylation was originally reported (Tan M. et al., Cell 2011).
+Our research activities also aim at studying the effects on gene expression of recently described histone post-translational modifications (PTMs) that target lysine residues: those resemble acetylation, yet differ in length and hydrophobicity, and are collectively called acylations.
+We started such explorations in the context of mouse spermatogenesis (collaboration Julie Cocquet, Institut Cochin, Paris), a differentiation process in which lysine crotonylation was originally reported (Tan M. et al., Cell 2011).
 Quite unexpectedly, the proteomic analysis of histones extracted from three cellular stages of mouse spermatogenesis revealed that crotonylation was of similar stoichiometry to acetylation on histone H3 Lysine 27 (H3K27).
-Since H3K27ac marks active transcription when present at promoters, and also marks active distal enhancers, we combined our proteomics data with ChIP-seq data obtained on H3K27cr to get its localization on the genome, and to public RNA-seq data to study the effect of this histone PTM on gene expression (collaboration with Christophe Battail).
+Since H3K27ac marks active transcription when present at promoters, and also marks active distal enhancers, we combined our proteomics data with ChIP-seq data obtained on H3K27cr to get its localization on the genome, and to public RNA-seq data to study the effect of this histone PTM on gene expression (collaboration with Christophe Battail, CEA Grenoble).
 Additional public ChIP-seq datasets were collected to compare the association of various chromatin-binding proteins with H3K27cr and with H3K27ac.
-Metabolomics data on the donor groups for acylations, namely acyl-coA, were also acquired (collaboration with LEMM, CEA Saclay), to try to correlate the abundance of these analytes with histone PTM stoichiometries.
-Finally, our study indicates both synergistic and specific actions of each histone modification at promoters and distal enhancers (Crespo M et al., under review).
-In the future, we wish to build on our acquired expertise in integrating diverse omics data to study the effect of original histone PTMs on gene expression regulation in biomedical contexts.
+Metabolomics data on the donor groups for acylations, namely acyl-CoA, were also acquired (collaboration with LEMM, CEA Saclay), to try to correlate the abundance of these analytes with histone PTM stoichiometries.
+Finally, our study indicated both synergistic and specific actions of each histone modification at promoters and distal enhancers (Crespo M. et al. Nucleic Acids Res.
+2020)

 EDyP project leader

 - Marion Crespo, Annelaure Damont, Melina Blanco, Emmanuelle Lastrucci, Sara El Kennani, Côme Ialy-Radio, Laila El Khattabi, Samuel Terrier, Mathilde Louwagie, Sylvie Kieffer-Jaquinod, Anne-Marie Hesse, Christophe Bruley, Sophie Chantalat, Jérôme Govin, François Fenaille, Christophe Battail*, Julie Cocquet*, Delphine Pflieger*.
 Multi-omic analysis of gametogenesis reveals a novel signature at the promoters and distal enhancers of active genes.
-Under review.
+Nucleic Acids Res.
+2020 May 7;48(8):4115-4138. doi: 10.1093/nar/gkaa163.

 - CEA PhD fellowship to Sara El Kennani